steveknipmeyer/ModelRelief/ModelRelief/Documentation/ProjectNotes/ProjectNotes.md

                 /models/
                 IdRange = Enumerable.Range(1, 11); -> DB query
                 FirstModelName = "Identity"; -> DB query
+    New Models
+        Can the MeshTransform settings be copied from the JSON file?
+        Create a data structure for a model.

+    Evaluate OrbitControls.
+    Camera translations are not handled correctly.

+    Generalize the handling of models so that they are scale independent.
+        Should the clipping range extents be set dynamically instead of through constants?

     OBJ Loader
         The loader does not handle Bones.

     Write OBJ
         Inspection in other viewers and editors (.e.g Rhino) is necessary.

+    Models
+        Some Model and Mesh cameras refer to objects in other Projects.
+            Is it validfor a resource to reference a resource in another project?

+    Technical Review
+        Review the Blender implementation.
+            What were the pre-processing steps that were done to prepare the data for the Poisson solver?
+        Review the technical papers.
+        Review ZSurf.
+        Review ArtCAM.

     Investigate Git large file storage.
         D:\Users\Steve Knipmeyer\Documents\GitHub\ModelRelief>git push